 Historical Context

 The inch, on the other hand, has a more complex and less standardized history.
-Its origins can be traced back to various ancient units of length, with its current definition being standardized in the 20th century.
+Still, its origins can be traced back to various ancient units of length, with its current definition being standardized in the 20th century.
 Despite the global prevalence of the metric system, the inch remains widely used in the United States and a few other countries.

 Practical Applications